jk31/classify/notes/notes.md

-* how to select columns?
-    * list field?
+* give model name, unique with dataset?
+* make model downloadable
+* start with forms for prediction